josephessin/Mindnumb/Mindfudge README.md

 * `eq(a, b)` is a built-in function for use in expressions that compares two integer expressions.
 If `a` equals `b`, it returns 1, otherwise it returns 0.

+* `not(a)` is a built-in function for use in expressions that negates the given value.
+If a is non-zero, not(a) returns 0, if it is zero, it returns 1.

+* `or(a, b)` is a built-in function for use in expressions that returns 1 if either a or b is nonzero, otherwise it returns 0.

 * `gt(a, b)` is a built-in function for use in expressions that compares two integer expressions.
 If `a > b`, it